 Army ROTC: Leadership Training For Life

-Army ROTC is an elective curriculum (Military Science classes + additional training) you take along with your required college classes.
+Army ROTC is an elective curriculum (military science classes + additional training) you take along with your required college classes.
 It prepares you with the tools, training and experiences that will help you succeed in any competitive environment.
-Along with great leadership training, Army ROTC can pay for your college tuition, too.
-Those qualified students that join the commissioning program will have a normal college student experience like everyone else on campus, but when they graduate, they will be an Officer in the U.S. Army.
+Along with great leadership training, Army ROTC can pay for your college tuition.
+Those qualified students who join the commissioning program will have a normal college experience like everyone else on campus, but when they graduate, they will be officers in the U.S. Army.

-Being an officer in the U.S. Army means you're a leader, a counselor, a strategist and a motivator.
-It's similar to being a vital manager in a corporation.
+Being an officer in the U.S. Army means you are a leader, counselor, strategist and motivator.
+It is similar to being a vital manager in a corporation.
 As an officer, you will lead other Soldiers in all situations and adjust in environments that are always changing.
 Officers are problem-solvers, key influencers and planners.
 They are driven to achieve success with their team on every mission.

 To learn more about the positions offered to new officers, check out this website.